 PHOTO Wedding party of Victoria Kovitz and Sidney Jacobs (1951)

 - Freyda Berk was born in Trashkun in 1903.
 On 7 November 1924 in Trashkun she married Moshe Keler/Keller, born in ~1901 in Kavarskas, son of Yankel Keler and Leya.
 The two were divorced, and on 28 January 1932 in Kovno (Kaunas) Freyda married Chone Bar, who was born in 1910 in Traupis (a town just 6 km or ~4 miles southwest of Trashkun).
 Freyda (Berk) Bar died in Kovno on 26 September 1937.

 II.
 Chaya Freyda Berk was born 15 May 1854.
 She married Leyb Movsha Meyerov (born 4 May 1846, son of Eliash Meyerov).

 - The six children of Chaya Fegya Berk and Leyb Movsha Meyerov:

 - Abram Yosel Meyerov, born in 1873.

-- Mortchel Meyerov, later Max Meyerowitz, was Shimel's twin brother, born in 1878.
+- Mortkhel Meyerov, later Max Meyerowitz, was Shimel's twin brother, born 16 August 1879.
 He emigrated to Canada and married his first cousin Reyza Berk, daughter of Zalman Berk.
 (Their children are listed above, under Reyza Berk)

 - Leyzer Wulf Meyerov, born in 1883.